 According to the USDA nutrient database, roasted chicken skin from the leg and thigh contains the greatest amount of palmitoleic acid with 2.8 grams per 100 grams of food.
 Beef fat follows with about 1.9 grams, then turkey skin with 1.34-1.5 grams, and finally butter at 0.96 grams.
 Poultry skins contain the most palmitoleic acid on average, followed by beef fat and butter.
 Macadamia oil is a rich source, containing 19% palmitoleic acid.

 Keep in mind that palmitoleic acid is different than trans-palmitoleic acid.
 The latter comes from very limited sources, mostly red meat and dairy from grass-fed cows, and is not synthesized by the body.
-Trans-palmitoleic acid in plasma lipids and adipose tissue has been repeatedly associated with better metabolic outcomes, as shown in this paper by ERD reviewer Stephan Guyenet, PhD.
+Trans-palmitoleic acid in plasma lipids and adipose tissue has been repeatedly associated with better metabolic outcomes, as shown in this paper by NERD reviewer Stephan Guyenet, PhD.

 Are there benefits to palmitoleic acid from diet?
 In plasma?
 Elsewhere?